DevOpsTribe/congruit/README.md

 ```

 ## Workplace
-The workplaces are the union between works and places and are Json file.
+Workplaces are the union between works and places and are JSON file.

 Example: